karrick/gologs/README.md

 Orthogonal to log levels are a concept of Tracer events.
-This allows the simplified log levels described above to be used for all logs, but Tracing can be turned on for a Logger allowing all events created by or passing through that Tracer logger to have the event's tracer bit set.
+This allows the simplified log levels described above to be used for all logs, but tracing can be turned on for a logger allowing all events created by or passing through that Tracer logger to have the event's tracer bit set.

+???
+Rather than supporting parallel methods for creating tracer log events, there are no additional methods required to use Tracer logging.
+Instead of having logic throughout a handful of methods that say, `if isTraceable { log.Trace(...) } else { log.Admin(...) }`, to use Tracer logging, simply create a Tracer log, giving it a parent to send its logs to, and use that log for all log output.

 For instance, let's say an administrator or developer wants to send a request through their running system, logging all events related to